-- (1) The amounts shown under this column reflect the dollar amount of the weighted average grant date fair value of equity-based RSUs granted during the year. - (2) The RSUs granted (comprising a base award and an additional award of up to 50% of the base award granted for the achievement of specified performance criteria) vests according to the following schedule: 3.75% of the base award vests quarterly on the completion of each of the first eight quarters following the grant date, subject to the grantee's continued employment with our company through the vesting date; 2.50% of the base award vests quarterly on the completion of each of the following four quarters, subject to the grantee's continued employment with our company through the vesting date; and 60% of the base award vests on the third anniversary of the grant date, subject to the grantee's continued employment with our company through the vesting date and the achievement of conditions relating to our Company's financial and total shareholder's return performance as determined by our Compensation Committee.
-The grantee will be eligible for additional RSUs of up to 50% of the base award on the third anniversary of the grant date, subject to the grantee by our Company's financial and total shareholder's return performance as determined by our Company's financial and total shareholder's return performance as determined by our Company's financial and total shareholder's return performance as determined by our Company's financial and total shareholder's return performance as determined by our Company's financial and total shareholder's return performance as determined by our Company's financial and total shareholder's return performance as determined by our Company's financial and total shareholder's return performance as determined by our Company's financial and total shareholder's return performance as determined by our Compensation Committee.
+- (1) The amounts shown under this column reflect the dollar amount of the weighted average grant date fair value of equity-based RSUs granted during the year. - The RSUs granted (comprising a base award and an additional award of up to 50% of the base award granted for the achievement of specified performance criteria) vests according to the following schedule: 3.75% of the base award vests quarterly on the completion of each of the first eight quarters following the grant date, subject to the grantee's continued employment with our company through the vesting date; 2.50% of the base award vests quarterly on the completion of each of the following four quarters, subject to the grantee's continued employment with our company through the vesting date; and 60% of the base award vests on the third anniversary of the grant date, subject to the grantee's continued employment with our company through the vesting date and the achievement of conditions relating to our Company's financial and total shareholder's return performance as determined by our Compensation Committee.
+The grantee will be eligible for additional RSUs of up to 50% of the base award on the third anniversary of the grant date, subject to the grantee's continued employment with our company through the vesting date and the achievement of conditions relating to our Company's financial and total shareholder's return performance as determined by our Compensation Committee.
 The fair value of RSUs based on service and achievement of financial performance is generally the market price of our shares on the date of grant and for total shareholder's return performance based RSUs, it is determined using the Monte-Carlo simulation. - (3) The RSUs granted (comprising a base award and an additional award of up to 50% of the base award granted for the achievement of specified performance criteria) vest according to the following schedule: 3.33% of the base award vests quarterly on the completion of each of the first twelve quarters following the grant date, subject to the grantee's continued employment with our company through the vesting date; and 60% of the base award vests on the third anniversary of the grant date, subject to the grantee's continued employment with our company through the vesting date and the achievement of conditions relating to our Company's financial and total shareholder's return performance as determined by our Compensation Committee.
-The grantee will be eligible for additional RSUs of up to 50% of the base award on the third anniversary of the grant date, subject to the grantee's continued the vesting date and the achievement of conditions relating to our Company through the vesting date and the third anniversary of the grant date, subject to the grantee's continued employment with our company through the vesting date and the achievement of conditions relating to our Company through the vesting date and the achievement of conditions relating to our Company through the vesting date and the achievement of conditions relating to our Company through the vesting date and the achievement of conditions relating to our Company's financial and total shareholder's return performance as determined by our Compensation Committee.
+The grantee will be eligible for additional RSUs of up to 50% of the base award on the third anniversary of the grant date, subject to the grantee's continued employment with our company through the vesting date and the achievement of conditions relating to our Company's financial and total shareholder's return performance as determined by our Compensation Committee.
 The fair value of RSUs based on service and achievement of financial performance is generally the market price of our shares on the date of grant and for total shareholder's return performance based RSUs, it is determined using the Monte-Carlo simulation.